Challenger3000/ANTWEIGHT_BATTLEBOT/README.md

 **Binding process...**

-1. Hold down "B" button on transmitter and turn it ononce you see the second rgb led from the left side blinking blue and cyan.
+1. Hold down "B" button on transmitter and turn it on, once you see the second rgb led from the left side blinking blue and cyan.
 2. Hold top side button on the robot while turning the robot on until you see rgb led blinking blue and cyan.
 3. Keep the robots withing 2m or so, it should take around 5 seconds to bind.